 Implementing login using Twitter directly through their provided API endpoints can be tedious and require knowledge of external systems like the OAuth protocol.
-There are some useful libraries that can help you to quickly and easily implement a "Login using Twitter" button and get your users tweeting through your site.
-Below we go through the steps to setup a common PHP library used to handle Twitter social login authentication and functionality.
-Twitter has information on many common technologies libraries here.
+Some useful libraries can help you quickly and easily implement a "Login using Twitter" button and get your users tweeting through your site.
+Before going through the steps to set up a PHP library used to handle Twitter social login authentication and functionality, Twitter has information on many standard technologies libraries here.

 - Import the TwitterOAuth class onto your page and initialize the connection:

 <!--require 'vendor/autoload.php'; use Abraham\TwitterOAuth\TwitterOAuth; define('CONSUMER_KEY', ); define('CONSUMER_SECRET', ); define('OAUTH_CALLBACK', ); $connection = new TwitterOAuth(CONSUMER_KEY, CONSUMER_SECRET);-->

 Create a Twitter App on the Twitter dev site that will service the requests for Twitter social login for your site.